gulrenor/pllc/content/video/light-it-up.md

 +++
-title = "Light It Up"
-series = "StorySelling"
-categories = [
+title = "Light It Up (also at youtube UQToHco9c7w)" series = "StorySelling" categories = [
   "Selling and Booking",